Music of Romania: Contemporary Romanian folk

 Acoustic Romanian style of music, inspired by American folk music, with sweet lyrics and played almost exclusively with guitar.
 Generally, it evokes a poetic and melancholic atmosphere.
 It emerged in the early 1960s, along with the first releases of Phoenix band.
 It was promoted later, through the medium of the Cenaclul Flacăra, a cultural phenomenon from the 1970s and the first half of the 1980s, which was initiated by Adrian Păunescu, a Romanian poet.
-A lot of Romanian folk artists gain affirmation through the Cenaclul Flacăra movement: Mircea Vintilă, Vasile Șeicaru, Florian Pittiș, Valeriu Sterian, Nicu Alifantis, Alexandru Zărnescu, Victor Socaciu, Vasile Mardare.
+Many Romanian folk artists gain affirmation through the Cenaclul Flacăra movement: Mircea Vintilă, Vasile Șeicaru, Florian Pittiș, Valeriu Sterian, Nicu Alifantis, Alexandru Zărnescu, Victor Socaciu, Vasile Mardare.

 Rock music

 From the early years of the communist regime (the 1960s) there was an active rock scene in Romania.
 Because of their free attitude which was associated with Western culture and the capitalist society, the communist regime censored rock musicians as much as possible.
 From the beginning they had a "paria" social position.
 Symbols of the movement such as long hair, jeans, stage attitude were considered decadent.
 The bands operated under the name of "instrumental-vocal musical ensemble" to avoid the expression "rock", which was considered to be subversive.
 Despite this, the rock scene resisted with consequence in a kind of "official underground" before the 1989 Revolution.

 Veterans of the scene kept the rock spirit alive under difficult restrictive conditions.
-The connection with the "news" from the West was made within radio stations such "Free Europe", which were forbidden.
+The connection with the "news" from the West was made within radio stations such "Free Europe", which were disallowed.
 Rock was in these troubled times for its Romanian supporters more than music.
 It was attitude against the lack of freedom.
 Names with historical resonance for the Romanian rock movement include Phoenix, Sfinx, Roșu și Negru, Mondial, Sincron, Sideral, Semnal M, Metropol, FFN, Progresiv TM, Pro Musica, Catena, Iris, Compact, Holograf, Timpuri Noi, Krypton, Cargo, Celelalte Cuvinte, Post Scriptum, Florian Pittiș, Cornel Chiriac, Dan Andrei Aldea, Octave Octavian Teodorescu, Sorin Chifiriuc, Nicu Covaci, Valeriu Sterian, Mircea Baniciu, Ovidiu Lipan, Ilie Stepan, Liviu Tudan, Mircea Florian, Dorin Liviu Zaharia, Teo Peter, Florin Ochescu, Cristi Minculescu, Dan Bittman.

 The political freedom and the cultural openness gained after the 1989 Revolution marked a new era for rock music in Romania.
 The scene is now very active, despite rock music not being one of the main acts in Romanian mass media.
 Rock clubs have a rich list of concerts.
 There are yearly organized great rock festivals with national and international character.